 - Using crowdsourcing mode to let your community to suggest and vote on translations.
 With this approach, there’s no review step.
 Your translators can suggest as many translations as they want for each string, and the suggestion with the most votes is automatically used as the translation (you can set a minimum vote if you wish).
 This is a more engaging experience and allows everyone in your community to feel like they’re participating.

 Changing from one method to the other is difficult after translations begin.
-We strongly suggest picking one workflow at the start.
+We strongly suggest picking one workflow from the start.

-However you decide to translate content, it’s vital you provide guidelines to your community.
-Each member should read through the guidelines before they start any work.
+However you decide to translate content, it’s important to provide guidelines for your community and have everyone read through the guidelines before they start any work.
 Otherwise, each translator will do things their way and your brand will soon sound very different from one language to another (or even from one sentence to the next!).

 Recognizing top contributors